-The Golestan palace which means palace of flowers, is a royal complex of buildings set around a wonderful garden with planted areas and pools.
-The Qajar family declared Tehran the Iran’s capital in 1779 and made this palace its seat of government.
-The palace embodies an amazing integration of traditional Persian art and architecture with 18th century technology and influences of western architecture.
-The palace is enriched with stunning patterns and tiles and has been a source of inspiration for Iranians architects till this very day.
-The Golestan Palace which is among the oldest tourist places of Tehran, is the heart of Qajari architecture and art.
+The Golestan palace which means palace of flowers is a royal complex of buildings set around a wonderful garden with planted areas and pools.
+The Qajar family declared Tehran Iran’s capital in 1779 and made this palace its seat of government.
+The palace embodies an amazing integration of traditional Persian art and architecture with 18th-century technology and influences of western architecture.
+The palace is enriched with stunning patterns and tiles and has been a source of inspiration for Iranian architects till this very day.
+The Golestan Palace which is among the oldest tourist places of Tehran is the heart of Qajari architecture and art.

 The Grand Bazaar

 Milad Tower is the tallest building in Iran.
 With a height of 435 meters (1,427 ft), the multi-purpose tower is the sixth tallest tower and the 17th tallest freestanding structure in the world.
-Located between Shahrak-e Gharb (Qarb Town) and Gisha district in northwestern part of Tehran, the tower is considered one of the best modern attractions of the capital of Iran, being visited by many people who mainly go to the place to watch Tehran from a very high positon in the upper part of the tower.
-The tower also enjoys a revolving restaurant, art galleries and luxurious fast food restaurants and cafes.
+Located between Shahrak-e Gharb (Qarb Town) and Gisha neighborhood in the northwest of Tehran, the tower is considered one of the best modern attractions of the capital of Iran, being visited by many people who mainly go to the place to watch Tehran from a very high position in the upper part of the tower.
+The tower also enjoys a revolving restaurant, art galleries, and luxurious fast food restaurants and cafes.
 A five-star hotel, a world-trade center, a convention center, and an IT park are some other features of the complex

 The Azadi Tower which means freedom tower, is an amazing combination of Sassanid and Islamic architecture elements.
 The tower is built out of eight thousand marble stones from the Isfahan region.
 This tower is 50 meters high and was built in 1971, it is a part of the Azadi complex, standing in the center of the Azadi Square with an area of 50,000 square meters.
 The square contains several fountains and a museum.
 The Azadi Tower wonderfully combines modern technology and architecture with ancient Persian culture.

-Tochal complex is located in the north of Tehran, providing various sports facilities such as skiing, telecabin and climbing.
+Tochal complex is located in the north of Tehran, providing various sports facilities such as skiing, gondola lift, and climbing.
 The area has a wonderful landscape and mountain fresh air.
-Tochal peek is 3,993 meters high.
-You can accept the challenge of trekking the mountain, otherwise you can use the telecabin to go up the mountain or to access ski resorts or various recreational facilities.
-Tochal telecabin has a length of 7500 meter, making it the world’s longest gondola lift.
+Tochal peak is 3,993 meters high.
+You can accept the challenge of trekking the mountain, otherwise, you can use the gondola lift to go up the mountain or to access ski resorts or various recreational facilities.
+Tochal gondola lift has a length of 7500 meters, making it the world’s longest gondola lift.
 The ski resort has snow for about 8 months a year.
 The Tochal ski resort is the world’s 4th highest ski field.

 National Jewelry Museum

-This park is constructed in a surface area of 3200 square meters.
-Tehran’s Daneshjoo park is located in the neighborhood of city theater complex.
+This park is constructed with a surface area of 3200 square meters.
+Tehran’s Daneshjoo park is located in the neighborhood of the city theater complex.
 The park is the perfect place to interact with young students who relax in the park and are from several universities in the neighborhood.
-Usually there are street performances inside the park and in front of the city theater.
+Usually, there are street performances inside the park and in front of the city theater.

 The Nature Bridge or Tabi’at Bridge is the largest pedestrian overpass built in Tehran, Iran.
 The 270-meter bridge connects two public parks—Taleghani Park and Abo-Atash Park—by spanning Shahid Modarres Hwy, one of the main highways in northern Tehran.
 It provides a good view of Tehran and it’s ok to hang there till midnight.
 After enjoying the bridge make sure you will find the Wooden Road International Food-court near the bridge and enjoy the atmosphere.